lsandini/cgmsim-site/docs/contact.md

 !!! warning "Development ideas"
     Integrating physical activity data from Apple Watch, Android Wear and other activity sensors into the model.

-    Offering CGMSIM as a service, so anyone could link a simulated patient to their own Nightscout page.
+    Offering CGMSIM as a centralized service, so anyone could link a simulated patient to their own Nightscout page.

     Developing CGMSIM as a standalone Android or iOS app